Article first published in August 2014, updated June 2019

 4. Test and send

 When all the content and icons have been added, we do several rounds of testing to make sure the material displays correctly in all browsers and size formats.

 Because it’s built in Canvas, it’s automatically optimized for viewing across desktop and mobile devices.
-However, content creators like myself sometimes muck things up: like writing button copy that is too long and forces the button to appear larger than we’d like on mobile.
+However, content creators like myself sometimes muck things up: like writing button copy that’s too long and forces the button to appear larger than we’d like on mobile.

 To do this testing, we use the testing tool in Campaign Monitor.
-The tool shows us how the email will look on a variety of devices and email clients, and helps us spot any issues we’ve accidently created.
+This tool shows us how the email will look on a variety of devices and email clients and helps us spot any issues we’ve accidently created.

 Once all is good, we’ll send it out to our newsletter list.